jayzheng98/jayzheng98.github.io/_projects/project2.md

 <hr>

 ## Introduction
 **1.** This part not only verifies the usability of POCA analysis results, but also provides a **dataset** for subsequent research.
 Due to the closed nature of the railway system network, only internal attacks are likely to be implemented.
-Therefore, common datasets that include external attacks such as web penetration are not suitable for the subsequent research.
-Meanwhile, the datasets include attacks against railway signal system are very rare and difficult to obtain, so we have to generate our own dataset
+Therefore, common datasets that include external attacks such as Web penetration are not suitable for our demand.
+Meanwhile, the datasets include attacks against railway signal system are difficult to obtain.
+Thus, we have to generate our own dataset

 ## Design
 ### Simulation range
-**1.** I built a simulation shooting range in my laboratory according to the network structure of the railway signal system (networking processes are recorded [here](/notes/DC)).
+**1.** I built a simulation shooting range in my laboratory according to the network structure of the railway signal system ([networking processes](/notes/DC)).
 The topology diagram and physical diagram are as follows:

 <div align="center"> <img alt="p2-3" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-1.png?raw=true" width="750px"> </div> <br>
 <div align="center"> <img alt="p2-4" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-2.jpg?raw=true" width="700px"> </div> <br>